Naples - Amalfi

 Can I take an overnight ferry from Naples to Amalfi?

-Journey Information
+Naples to Amalfi Journey Information

-How to get to Naples port
+How to get from Naples to Amalfi

-How early should I arrive at the port of Naples
+How early should I arrive at the port of Naples?

 Is there parking at the port of Naples?